-The pediatric complex of Indus Hospital & Health Network has an exclusive play area for pediatric patients.
+The pediatric complex of The Indus Hospital, Korangi Campus has an exclusive play area for pediatric patients.
 During COVID-19, the play area was designated as the Worry-Free Zone for IHHN staff.
 The staff used it for relaxation during the COVID-19 breakout.

 RESEARCH PROPOSALS AND STUDIES

-Indus Hospital & Health Network Research Center (IHHNRC) has conducted multitudes of research on COVID-19.
+The Indus Hospital Research Center has conducted multitudes of research on COVID-19.
 To-date there are nearly 37 research studies at various stages; seven of which are sponsored studies.
 The sponsored studies are as follows: